programminghistorian/ph-submissions/en/drafts/originals/linear-regression.md

   - Tokenization involves using a computer program to recognize separations between terms.
 It is discussed in ["Introduction to Stylometry with Python"](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python) and ["Basic Text Processing in R"](https://programminghistorian.org/en/lessons/basic-text-processing-in-r).
 The first link uses Python so it's more directly relevant to this lesson, but the second link describes the logic of tokenization more thoroughly.
   - A document-term matrix is a very common data structure in computational text analysis.
 To envision its properties, picture a spreadsheet where each row is a document, each column is a term, and each value is a number representing the count or relative frequency of a particular term in a particular document.
 The lesson ["Understanding and Using Common Similarity Measures for Text Analysis"](https://programminghistorian.org/en/lessons/common-similarity-measures) demonstrates creating document-term matrices with scikit-learn's `CountVectorizer`.
 - This lesson also uses a TF-IDF transformation to convert term counts into TF-IDF scores.
 The logic behind this transformation, and its applicability to machine learning, is described in ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
 - For the _Cultural Analytics_ article on which this lesson is based, I applied lemmatization after tokenizing the book reviews.
 Lemmatization is a process for grouping together different word forms/inflections, such that the verbs _write_ and _writes_ would both be tabulated under one label.
-I desribe lemmatization and stemming (another way of grouping term variants) in my lesson ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
+I describe lemmatization and stemming (another way of grouping term variants) in my lesson ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
 I also point readers to descriptions of stemming and lemmatization from [_Introduction to Information Retrieval_](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) The subsequent pre-processing steps included converting lemma data to a document-lemma matrix (similar to a document-term matrix, but with lemma counts instead of term counts) and applying TF-IDF to lemma data (which would most accurately be abbreviated LF-IDF).

 ## Before You Begin